dgaust/SealOBD/readme.md

 - Check that your car is turned on
 - The adapter name should be "OBDLink CX"

-**No data being read**
-- Your car needs to be in "Ready" mode
-- Wait a few seconds after turning on the car
-- Check the serial monitor for error messages

 **MQTT not working**
 - Verify your MQTT broker IP address is correct
 - Check username and password